Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 Testing and treatment

-The three main courses of action are: surgery, radiotherapy and chemotherapy.
-With early detection, treatment is very likely to be successful, so it’s important to get checked out as soon as possible if you’re concerned.
+The three main courses of action are: surgery, radiotherapy, and chemotherapy.
+With early detection, treatment is highly likely to be successful, so it’s important to get checked out as soon as possible if you’re concerned.

 Read our article, Testicular cancer – the symptoms and treatment, for expert insight and detailed information on the symptoms, diagnosis and treatment for testicular cancer.